Samych02/Resume-Playlist/README.md

 ## Issues

 - Does not work with "Liked songs" playlist (can't do anything about it).
-- Should change the way of playing the last song (what currently happens is that the playlist is played from the first song and then skipping songs until the saved one).
+- Might not work with a non premium account because it skip the played songs (skips are limited on non premium account).

 ## Installation